schmalle/bcathome/Readme.md

 </Location>
 ```

+## Get started

+Surfing to https://<YOUR SIDE> will bring you to the keycloak authentication and afterwards to your internal server listening at port 9443 (in my case Jenkins).

+Surfing to https://<YOUR SIDE>:8443 will bring you to the keycloak authentication.

+## Conclusion

+Beyond corp approaches up to a certain limit can be fully based on open source software today available.

+## Open issues

+* add more text
+* implement single sign on with Jenkins

 Problems / challenges I run into:

 The correct value for OIDCRedirectURI (URI to be redirected after successful login) caused me headaches, as I often saw invalid URLs, the above mentioned example works, the basic idea is to point the URI within the procted area.